10 Reasons Why You’re So Bloated

 One possible cause of bloating is an imbalance in your gut bacteria.
 An overpopulation of bacteria in the small intestine can increase the fermentation of the sugar in the foods you eat, and bloating can occur from this gas production.

 If you’re experiencing this, you should limit carbohydrates, including starches, sweets, and sugars.
 Consider a carefully designed nutrient plan and eliminate all sugars, including sneaky sweet sources.
+Check out my FREE cheat sheet for 7 Healthy Food Swaps for a Flatter Tummy.

 Are you experiencing bloating?
 It’s essential to keep track of what foods and habits may be causing you to feel bloated and note if you experience other symptoms that have accompanied bloating.